agolovan/samples/README.md

 # Interview coding samples
-This project has interview coding samples that I was asked for many years.
+This project includes interview coding samples.
-It started as react typescript app, but using react testing library to run each sample.
+Initially, it was developed as a React TypeScript app, but now it utilizes the React Testing Library to execute each sample.